zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 By clicking on the *Multiple objs* button 3DSC allows to import several objects with a single command.
-In the import window, user must: first, locate the appropriate file; second, select the correct options on the right side of the window (default option allow to successfully import the obj file).
+In the import window, user must:

+- locate the appropriate file;
+- select the correct options on the right side of the window (default option allow to successfully import the obj file).
 If the obj file are not *Z Up* and *Y Forward* oriented, user can choose the correct orientation by exploring the corresponding drop-down menu (:numref:`Fig. %s <ImportersFIG_03>`).
 The option *shifting coordinates*, if selected, allow to import georeferenced data with an associated *SHIFT.txt* file.